 8. Primrose Hill

-When it comes to pastel houses and pretty streets in London, Primrose Hill is a fan favourite, which means that naturally, you’ll find some pretty pink trees here, too.
+When it comes to pastel houses and picture-perfect streets in London; Primrose Hill is a fan favourite.
+So naturally, you’ll find some pretty pink trees here, too.
 It might take a bit of searching around Chalcot Crescent and Chalcot Square to find the odd cherry blossoms, but when you do, it will be worth the effort.

 📍 Primrose Hill, NW1 7TN.